wothke/vgmplay-0.40.9/README.md

 interface APIs.
 This lib is directly written into the web-page example in the "htdocs" sub-folder.
 (This generated lib is used from some manually written JavaScript/WebAudio code, see htdocs/sample_player.js).
 Study the example in "htdocs" for how the player is used (Notice: In order to play "YMF278B (OPL4)" files you'll need a sample ROM, called yrw801.rom - which you should place in the "htdocs" folder.).
+This project comes without any music files, so you'll have to get your own and place them in the htdocs/music folder (you'll also have to configure them in the 'songs' list in index.html).